 Some may say that the only thing runners need on race day is the belief in themselves that they can make it to the finish line.
 That and their trusty pair of running shoes.
 And GU.
 And hydration vest.
 And running watch.
-And the list can go on and on.
+And the list of running gear for race day can go on and on.

 It’s true that it costs nothing to be a runner, but any runner can tell you that we spend a decent amount of money on gear.
 We just can’t help it but go on shopping sprees whenever we go to our favorite running store.
 The truth is that runners do need specific gear in order to be prepared for race day.
 These items actually have to be purchased and used way before race day when training.
 Runner probably heard the phrase, “nothing new on race day.”
 This includes sneakers and nutrition.
 Use the time when training to break in those new Brooks and try out which sports beans or GU flavors work best.